cypress-io/cypress/docs/source/dashboard/overview/runs-dashboard.md

 ***To record your tests:***

-1. First {% url 'setup the project to record' projects#Set-up-a-Project-to-Record %}.
+1. First {% url 'setup the project to record' projects-dashboard#Set-up-a-Project-to-Record %}.
-2. Then {% url 'record your runs' runs %}.
+2. Then {% url 'record your runs' runs-dashboard %}.

 # What is recorded during a test run?